AugAbEx: Bridging Abstractive and Extractive Legal Summarization: Experimental Results and Discussion

+To extract legal entities from OAG and TES summaries, we leverage the LegalNER\footnote{Model downloaded from \url{https://github.com/Legal-NLP-EkStep/legal_NER}} model, trained by \citet{2022-legal-ner} for Indian legal documents.
+The extracted \textit{entities} and the \textit{legal provisions} for OAG and TES summaries are analyzed below as the metric introduced in Section \ref{subsec:domain-attributes}.

-\item \textit{Legal Entity Count in Summary}: Table \ref{tab:bt-score-Legal-Ner-entity} shows the comparative mean and median counts of legal entities (\textit{Lent-cnt}) in OAG and TEG summaries.
-Both counts for TEG are generally higher than OAG summaries for all datasets except ILC and CivilSum.
-Since the difference in the mean and median scores for the two summaries is minor for all datasets, it is prudent to perform pairwise comparison to infer the relative strengths of the two systems.
-The last column of Table \ref{tab:bt-score-Legal-Ner-entity} shows the estimated strength of system \textit{T} computed by BT model.
-It is evident that system \textit{T} exhibits higher latent strength in agreement with the mean and median counts for five datasets, and lower strength for ILC and CivilSum dataset, in consonance with the corresponding mean and median values.
-Thus, there is a higher probability of system \textit{T} summaries being made up of more legal entities for five datasets.
+\begin{enumerate}[label=\roman*)] \item \textit{Legal Entity Count}: Table \ref{tab:bt-score-Legal-Ner-entity} shows the \textit{mean} and \textit{median} counts of extracted legal entities (\textit{Lent-cnt}) from OAG and TES summaries.
+Both counts for TES summaries are generally higher than OAG summaries for all datasets except ILC and CivilSum.
+This is unexpected, especially for ILC dataset, which has conventional human-written summaries unlike phrasal summaries of CivilSum dataset.
 In-depth analysis of ILC summaries failed to reveal a convincing explanation for the low \textit{Lent-cnt} values.
-For the CivilSum dataset, the phrases abstracted by the law experts carry more legal information and a higher concentration of legal entities in OAG summaries, boosting their \textit{Lent-cnt} in the same.
-This explains the lower strength of system $T$ for the CivilSum dataset.
+For the CivilSum dataset, the phrases abstracted by the law experts carry more legal information and a higher concentration of legal entities in OAG summaries, boosting \textit{Lent-cnt} of OAG summaries.